Operation Badr (1973): Course of the operation

-6 October – the crossing
+6 October

 Badr began at 14:00 on 6 October 1973.
 As the Israelis expected the attack to begin four hours later, only part of the troops and none of the armor assigned to man the Bar Lev Line were in position, except for a few platoons in the northernmost forts.
 Sixteen fortifications on the line were fully manned, and another two were partially manned.

 The operation began with a major air strike involving more than 200 aircraft against three airbases, Hawk SAM batteries, three command centers, artillery positions and several radar stations, employing MiG-21s, MiG-17s, and Su-7s.
 This was in concert with artillery strikes starting at 14:05 from nearly 2,000 pieces against the Bar-Lev line, and against armor concentration areas and artillery positions, using field guns, howitzers, mortars, tank guns, B-10 and B-11 recoilless rifles.
 The self-propelled 152 mm howitzers and 130 mm field guns were assigned counter-battery fire missions against Israeli artillery.
 The 53-minute-long fire preparation, one of the largest in history, was divided into four barrages.
 The first, fifteen minutes long, was aimed at enemy targets on the eastern bank up to a depth of 1.5 kilometers.
 An estimated 10,500 shells were fired against Israeli targets in the first minute alone.